 Please help us meet our fundraising goal of $7,100!

 Every dollar you give goes directly towards our mission.
 All administrative costs are covered by other resources.
-Help the fundraising effort to change lives, one student and one community at a time.
-Please, donate now!
+Donate now!

-Mesoma is a freshman majoring in business analytics with a finance minor.
+Mesoma is majoring in business analytics with a finance minor.
 Since middle school, her plan has been to become a lawyer but for now, she's focused on her current studies at Widener.
-In addition to securing a technology grant for herself, Mesoma advocated for another freshman, Ayon, to receive a grant too.
-Through the generosity of donors like you, The Elsie Project was able to award two grants in November.
+In addition to securing a technology grant for herself, Mesoma advocated for another student, Ayon, to receive a grant too.
+Through the generosity of donors like you, The Elsie Project was able to award two grants this year.

 Arielys is a rising Psychology major at Widener University.
 With an Elsie Project grant, she was able to get a Dell laptop, 24" monitor, wireless keyboard, mouse, HDMI cables, a printer, and a TI-89 calculator to help make it possible to attend college and keep up with her rigorous studies.